 We filled each other in on our many trips and adventures until it was their kid’s bedtime.

-Plans for made for lunch the next day and I hit the streets in search of beer, piwo.
+Plans were made for lunch the next day and I hit the streets in search of beer, piwo.

 I stayed upstairs as this was my first visit and I immediately knew I’d be back to explore their basement bar.

 Whilst sitting at the bar, they played music softly and I soon found myself nodding along to a song when suddenly the bass hit.
 Ah ha I’d heard this one a lot of my trip.